(A) Scope of rule. This rule governs the practice and procedure of administrative hearings conducted by the commission.

 (F) Pre-hearing motions.

-(2) Every motion, memorandum and supporting document filed with the administrative law judge shall be served on all the parties or their representatives.
-Proof of service shall be attached to such motions and documents.
+(2) Every motion, memorandum and supporting document filed with the administrative law judge shall be served on all the parties or their representatives with proof of service attached.

 (G) Time of hearing.
 A hearing shall be conducted as set forth in the notice of hearing, except as such may be changed by the administrative law judge as set forth below: